CrestineIvenstine/Read-N-write/README.md

 An easy way to read while typing

-paste your text in the box and tyoe while reading
+paste your text in the box and type while reading

 just as simple as that